dmosqueralois/dmosqueralois.github.io/_pages/about.md

-<div align="justify"> If you find my research interesting or have a problem or an idea for a project we could collaborate on, feel free to contact me! </div>
+<div align="justify"> If you find my research interesting, have a problem or an idea for a project we could collaborate on, feel free to contact me! </div>